jessie-jwl/jessie-jwl.github.io/_pages/about.md

   - /about.html
 ---

 I am a computer science PhD student from UC Davis CSC (Collaborative and Social Computing) Lab, advised by [Prof. Hao-Chuan Wang](https://www.haochuanwang.info/).
 My research focus is in Human-Computer Interaction, Computer-Supported Cooperative Work, and Social Computing.
 Currently, my work is focusing on facilitating fairness in group work, especially on the workload division process within groups.
+Most of my work involve translating real-world scenarios into gameplay, where I invite participants to engage in these scenarios.
+I then study how different UI designs can influence their perceptions or motivations.

 Before I join UC Davis, I received my bachelor degree in Quantitative Finance from National Tsing Hua University, and my masters degree in Applied Analytics from Columbia University.